-- Providing monitoring and engaging in performance management activities to LEAs that receive an allocation through Title IV, Part A to support the effective local implementation of planned programs and services; - Identifying and eliminating State barriers to the coordination and integration to programs, initiatives, and funding streams that meet the purposes of-Title IV, Part A, particularly those supporting offering a well-rounded education to all students, so that LEAs can better coordinate with other agencies, schools, and community-based services and programs to support their local efforts; and - Supporting LEAs through providing professional learning, training and technical assistance to build local capacities in providing effective programs and activities that: - Offer well-rounded, accelerated and enriched educational experiences to all students, to include arts education and arts integration programs, accelerated learning opportunities and gifted education programs and services, as described in section 4107, including female students, minority students, English learners, children with disabilities, and lowincome students who are often underrepresented in critical and enriching subjects; - Foster safe, healthy, supportive, and drug-free environments that support student academic achievement, as described in section 4108; and - Increase access to personalized, rigorous learning experiences supported by technology.
+- Providing monitoring and engaging in performance management activities to LEAs that receive an allocation through Title IV, Part A to support the effective local implementation of planned programs and services; - Identifying and eliminating State barriers to the coordination and integration to programs, initiatives, and funding streams that meet the purposes of Title IV, Part A, particularly those supporting offering a well-rounded education to all students, so that LEAs can better coordinate with other agencies, schools, and community-based services and programs to support their local efforts; and - Providing academic standards support and guidance for related Title IV-A content areas, specifically Arts Education, Physical and Health Education, and Education Technology.
+Supports include but are not limited to professional development for standards and assessment implementation, teacher evaluation recommendations, and annual update and maintenance:

-Technical assistance, service and support may be provided by the Arizona Department of Education through a combination of face-to-face (conferences, workshops, meetings) and virtual opportunities (webinars, online courses, phone conferences).
-Additionally, support at any level may also be provided in conjunction with other partners - such as Regional Centers, County Education Service Agencies (ESA), postsecondary institutions and others.

-The final degree and scope of annual state-level activities will be determined by the amount of funds ultimately annually allocated to the Arizona Department of Education under Title IV-A.

-2. Awarding Subgrants (ESEA section 4103(c)(2)(B)): Describe how the SEA will ensure that awards made to LEAs under Title IV, Part A, Subpart 1 are in amounts that are consistent with ESEA section 4105(a)(2).
+- Title IV-A staff works cross-collaboratively with ADE and external partners to ensure all students have equitable access and opportunity to a well-rounded education. - Providing continuous public transparency for LEA use of Title IV-A funds including programmatic activity, planned and executed expenditures, as well as SEA state-wide Title IV-A initiatives and activities; - Supporting all LEAs through providing professional learning, training and technical assistance to build local capacities in providing effective programs and activities that: - Offer well-rounded, accelerated and enriched educational experiences to all students, including Native American students as defined under ESSA.
+State emphasis to include arts education and arts integration and STEAM programs, accelerated learning opportunities and gifted education programs and services, social and emotional, physical and health education as described in section 4107, including female students, minority students, English learners, children with disabilities, and low-income students who are often underrepresented in critical and enriching subjects; - Foster safe, healthy and active, supportive, and drug-free environments that support student academic achievement, as described in section 4108; and - Increase access to personalized, rigorous learning experiences supported by technology. - Technical assistance, service and support may be provided by the Arizona Department of Education through a combination of face-to-face (conferences, workshops, meetings) and virtual opportunities (webinars, online courses, phone conferences).
+Additionally, support at any level may also be provided in conjunction with other partners - such as Regional Centers, County Education Service Agencies (ESA), postsecondary institutions, national partners and others. - The final degree and scope of annual state-level activities will be determined by the amount of funds ultimately annually allocated to the Arizona Department of Education under Title IV- A. - 2.
+Awarding Subgrants (ESEA section 4103(c)(2)(B)): Describe how the SEA will ensure that awards made to LEAs under Title IV, Part A, Subpart 1 are in amounts that are consistent with ESEA section 4105(a)(2).